AshridgeTechnologies/elemento/stories/Backlog.md

 - Refactor Editor etc so could swap in different Editor, outer component generates and previews
 - Refactor EditorRunner into visual and project handling parts
 - Refactor Editor menu actions to be flexible map
+- Consider using useSyncExternalStore to connect to data stores
 - DOM Testing consistency, clarity, simplicity
 - Untangle shared package into studio and runtime
 - Fix all uses of constructor.name